 Be sure to dress appropriately, because Sims can actually get sick when they have a low immune system.
-In addition to that, they can make compost out of it, which can be used in their garden.
+Besides that, they can make compost out of it, which can be used in their garden.
 Use the compost bin so that it becomes rich soil.

-As the season comes to an end, the landscape becomes less colorful and the first snowflakes will start falling.
+As the season ends, the landscape becomes less colorful and the first snowflakes will start falling.
 It’s time to get ready for the winter!

 Winter – enjoy outdoor activities in the cold

-Bbrrrr, it’s starting to get cold outside.
+Bbrrrr, it’s getting cold outside.
 And we all know what that means: the winter is coming – for real!
 It’s that time of the year again when the first snowflakes are falling from the sky, covering everything around us.
 Lakes and rivers are freezing over again.
 Winter landscapes are truly breathtaking.

 Dress to stay warm in the cold

-There’s no such thing as bad weather, only bad clothes.
+There’s no such thing as poor weather, only bad clothes.
 Don’t be afraid of the cold.
-Just dress well in the winter season.
-Be sure to wear snow boots, a hat, a scarf, gloves, a sweater, a warm jacket and thermo underwear, as it keeps you warm in cold conditions.
+Just dress well for the winter season.
+Be sure to wear snow boots, a hat, a scarf, gloves, a sweater, a warm jacket and long johns, as it keeps you warm during cold circumstances.